strandfield/cppscanner/README.md

 This project uses the CMake build system.
 The following options are available:
 - `BUILD_TESTS`: whether the tests should be built.
+- `CPPSCANNER_BUILD_PLUGIN`: whether the clang plugin should be built.

+These options are `OFF` by default.

 A C++17 compiler is required to build this project.